Geomorphology in Python

 - Goal: generate realistic terrain heightmaps with believable river/erosion features.

-- Target use: pre‑generation stage for open‑world terrain (Minecraft‑like workflows).
+- Target use: pre-generation stage for procedural open-world terrain generation pipelines.

 - Context: personal Python project for procedural worldbuilding and analysis.